expo/expo-exposure-notification/README.md

 It is posisble that this API will change some in future versions, in particular, to support iOS and Android more fully.

+## Requirements

+Right now, you will need the following to run this:

+- A Mac
+- The latest Xcode Beta (currently 11.5 beta 1).
+[Get it here](https://xcodereleases.com/).
+- An iPhone
+- The latest iOS Beta running on your iPhone.
+[Sign up for the beta program here](https://beta.apple.com/sp/betaprogram/)

 ## 📱API

 The current version of the Exposure Notification spec is 1.2